Hypothyroidism is frighteningly common, but rarely diagnosed.

 Looking towards an anti-inflammatory diet, rich in alkaline-forming foods can make a huge difference.

 Hypothyroidism is characterized by sluggishness: weight gain, fatigue, slow metabolism, mental fatigue, depression and low mood.
 It’s the opposite of hyperthyroidism.

 It occurs when your thyroid produces too little thyroid hormone.

-Recognising you have hypothyroidism can be difficult because the symptoms are so often seen as a ‘thing’ in and of themselves – people see weight gain, or lethargy as the problem in isolation, they don’t think about what could be causing it.
+Recognizing you have hypothyroidism can be difficult because the symptoms are so often seen as a ‘thing’ in and of themselves – people see weight gain or lethargy as the problem in isolation, they don’t think about what could be causing it.
 They start consuming less calories, thinking this will help them lose weight (for example) when really it will do absolutely nothing, except perhaps make their thyroid imbalance worse (see my guide to calorie counting and weight loss here).

 Hypothyroidism is often misdiagnosed or missed because the tests that most physicians use can be limited in their data (see below for a more thorough list of tests to request on top of just TSH).

 It’s best to tune in to your body – if you are experiencing one or more of the following, you should dig a little deeper or simply start my alkaline thyroid balancing plan (below):